MaoResearchGroup/ml_lnp_design_rules/README.md

 * Each cell type directory contains directories related to different aspects of the ML pipeline (see below):

   * Trained_models: Model hyperparameter tuning and trained models

-  * HL_1 : leave-one-lipid-out or helper lipid minus one analysis of optimized models
+  * Model_diagnostics: contains HL-1 (leave-one-lipid-out or helper lipid minus one analysis of optimized models), learning_curve, and straw models results

   * Feature_Reduction : training data and results for feature reduction/refinement procedures

   * SHAP_Values: Calculated SHAP values for feature importance and design rules

-  * Straw_Models: Straw model analysis of selected models.

   * Figures: Contains most figures used in manuscript and group by relevance